 Sprucing up Meeting Lake

-A group of 11 Nature Conservancy of Canada (NCC) staff and volunteers recently held a tree planting event at NCC’s Meeting Lake 03 property, 90 minutes northeast of Saskatoon.
-This property is part of the boreal transition, which means that the 477-acre (193-hectare) property is covered in a mixture of woodlands, wetlands and open grasslands.
+A group of 11 Nature Conservancy of Canada (NCC) staff and volunteers recently held a tree planting event at NCC’s Meeting Lake 03 property.
+Located 90 minutes northeast of Saskatoon, this property is part of the boreal transition.
+This means that the 477-acre (193-hectare) property is covered in a mixture of woodlands, wetlands and open grasslands.
 With such an array of different natural areas on a single property, Meeting Lake boasts a diverse range of plants and animals.

-Before NCC purchased Meeting Lake 03 in 2011, large sections of the forested regions of the property were clearcut, disturbing the ecology in the region.
-It has now become an annual tradition in the NCC Saskatchewan Region office to hold a tree planting event at Meeting Lake 03 and repair the damage done by the logging.
+Before NCC purchased Meeting Lake 03 in 2011, large sections of its forested regions were clearcut, disturbing the ecology in the region.
+It has now become an annual tradition in NCC's Saskatchewan Region office to hold a tree planting event at Meeting Lake 03 and repair the damage done by the logging.

 Although this year’s planters did an amazing job there is still cleared forest at Meeting Lake that needs planting.
 Kayla Burak, NCC’s Saskatchewan Region engagement manager, said, “We had so much fun that we can’t wait to come back next year!”